Presentations – part of life!

 You will need to give presentations:

 Plan, prepare and practice.
 Rehearse your presentation early on, when you still have the chance to alter and improve it.
 Try videoing yourself while you are rehearsing, or ask a friend to listen and comment.
 Look out for distracting gestures and clarity of speech.
 Vary pace and tone to engage your audience and avoid reading from the screen.
 If you are preparing for an interview you may want to take a look at the advice and support on the Careers and Employability Service page on Interviews.
+LinkedIn Learning has also developed lots of resources on Presenting and speaking in public.

 Make sure you are familiar and comfortable with the presentation tool you have chosen and that it is suitable for the purpose.
 Popular tools include:

 These are used to present knowledge or research and to encourage discussion.
 Limit the amount of text on the poster and use high quality graphics.
 Remember to include full references to support the content.
+Further information and guidance on designing and producing posters is available.

 Be aware that in academic environments, ideas are challenged, not people.